 Sew the tassels on the outside of the fabric and knot them on the back side.
 You will be covering up the knot by hiding it inside the hem, but make sure it’s as clean and tight as you can make it.
 To sew the tassels, use a large needle and thread one of the tassel’s hanging threads through the back side of the scarf right at the seam.
 Then thread the other tail through about an eight of an inch from the first thread.

-Continue adding tassels.
+Continue adding tassels to your hand-painted scarf.
 I placed mine 5 inches apart, but adjust if you’d like more or less on your scarf.
 Tip: be sure to space them evenly.

 Once all tassels have been knotted into the scarf, turn up the hem another half inch and sew a straight line of stitching along the top of the hem and the bottom.
 This will help the hem lie flat.